kadlagomkar/Canoo_Scrapping_project/README.md

 ## Steps

-In this project I have analysed Canoo.
-Canoo is an electric automotive company based in US.
+In this project I have analysed Canoo INC. Canoo is an electric automotive company based in US.
 It was founded by Ulrich Kranz in 2017.
 Canoo's mission is to make electric vehicles (EVs) available to everyone.
 Canoo's goal is to lead the automotive industry's transition to clean and sustainable energy.

 Canoo offers a variety of vehicles, including